kenshoo/python-style-guide/README.md

 In general:

+--> In general - All points should be bulleted.

 Use snake_case for modules, methods and variables.

 Use CamelCase for classes.
 (Keep acronyms like HTTP, RFC, XML uppercase.)